orbeon/orbeon-forms-doc/xforms/controls/input.md

 ### Smart date and time format

 The date and time controls allow you to type a date and a time in a number of formats, as listed below.
-When the field loses the focus, the value you entered is parsed and, if recognized, replaced with a value in a "canonical format".
+When the field loses the focus, the value you entered is parsed and, if recognized, stored and then formatted according to a configurable format.

-You can choose what canonical format is used by changing the value of the [`oxf.xforms.format.input.date` and `oxf.xforms.format.input.time` properties](/configuration/properties/xforms.md#for-xf-input).

 For times, see [Time component](/form-runner/component/time.md).

+[//]: # (For dates, see [Date component]&#40;/form-runner/component/date.md&#41;.)

 Date formats: